OpenNebula/docs/source/intro_release_notes/release_notes_enterprise/resolved_issues_5126.rst

 - `Fix bug when terminating a VM that belongs to a service <https://github.com/OpenNebula/one/issues/5142>`__.
 - `Fix issue when using elasticity rules that reference to monitoring information <https://github.com/OpenNebula/one/issues/5143>`__.
 - `Fix services not progressing from COOLDOWN when VMS are deleted <https://github.com/OpenNebula/one/issues/5145>`__.
-- `Fix visual feedback about READY status in role VM list in Sunstone <https://github.com/OpenNebula/one/issues/5146>`__.
 - `Fix user inputs when instantiate flow template in Sunstone <https://github.com/OpenNebula/one/issues/5152>`__.
 - `Do not recreate VNC password if password already exists <https://github.com/OpenNebula/one/issues/5139>`__.
 Note: If the VM template contains both attributes PASSWD and RANDOM_PASSWD the password will not be generated.
 - `Fix RANK expressions that contains DATASTORES metrics MAX_DISK, FREE_DISK, USED_DISK and DISK_USAGE <https://github.com/OpenNebula/one/issues/5154>`__.